 In Ulster County we are fortunate to have an abundance of water resources.
-From the Hudson River to our mountain streams, lakes, ponds, reservoirs, wetlands and breathtaking waterfalls, we can enjoy our water resources for fishing, swimming, boating, and generally enhancing our lives.
-These waters are also used to provide drinking water to a large segment of our population as well as to millions of downstate residents.
-Our wetlands and waterways provide habitat and nourishment for a variety of animal and plant species.
+From the Hudson River to our mountain streams, lakes, ponds, reservoirs, wetlands, and breathtaking waterfalls, we can enjoy our water resources for fishing, swimming, boating, and generally enhancing our lives.
+These waters are also used to provide drinking water to a large segment of our population as well as to millions of downstate residents through the New York City Department of Environmental Protection drinking water supply system (Rondout and Ashokan Reservoirs).
+Our wetlands and waterways also provide habitat and nourishment for a variety of animal and plant species.

 Ulster County contains many important waterbodies.
 The County borders the Hudson River which runs 315 miles from Lake Tear of the Clouds in the Adirondacks to Upper New York Bay in New York City.
 Much of the County's MS4 regulated urbanized area is located along the Hudson River corridor.
-The Hudson River is used for commerce, transportation, recreational activities (including fishing, boating and swimming), and also serves as a source of drinking water.
+The Hudson River is used for commerce, transportation, recreational activities (including fishing, boating, and swimming), and also serves as a source of drinking water.
 The Hudson River, the Esopus Creek, and the Wallkill River are included in the NY Department of State's Coastal and Inland Waterways program which was established to ensure the protection and best use of coastal and inland water resources and promote the revitalization of waterfront communities.